proxyroot/proxyroot.github.io/_posts/2024-04-05-django-admin-change-log-middleware.markdown

 # Conclusion:

 Implementing a Change Log Middleware in Django can greatly enhance the maintainability and auditability of your application by automatically logging changes made to models and actions.
 By following the step-by-step approach outlined in this tutorial, you can seamlessly integrate this functionality into your Django projects, empowering you with comprehensive change tracking capabilities.

+Note: I have kept this simple and you can do a lot with this middleware to intercept and trace all the things you want.
+Word of Advise: This is an interceptor and this code needs to be very carefully written and thoroughly tested.
+If something goes wrong your service will be down.